An important note regarding this FAQ

 - Will students who are attending Earlham remotely from home also be allowed to work in Earlham student employment positions remotely for positions that allow for remote work?

 This most likely answer is no, but it may be possible in some circumstances.
 Students should contact their supervisor (or potential supervisor) to see if remote work for a specific job is allowed.

 - For those working on campus, will work/study jobs look different?
 You shouldn’t see any difference in work/study jobs, except that you might be asked to make adjustments to your schedule or working arrangements to keep everyone at a safe distance.
-And there will be protocols regarding cleanliness and sanitation that all of us will be observing.
+And there are protocols regarding cleanliness and sanitation that all of us observe.